kaloyan-marinov/journal-keeper/README.md

       ```
       and a tab in your operating system's default web browser should open up and load the address localhost:3000/

-# How to use Docker containers for deployment
+# How to use Vanilla Docker to run a containerized version of the project

 ```
 # inside the `backend` subfolder of your local repository, create a `.env` file with the following structure: